-To automatically discover a VLAN ID using DHCP, the phone must be configured as DHCP enabled, and VLAN discovery mode must be set to "DHCP".
-LLDP-MED must be disabled.
-The DHCP server is configured to supply the Vendor Unique Option in the correct VLAN over DHCP format.
+To automatically discover a VLAN ID using DHCP (except LLDP-MED), the phone must be configured as "DHCP".
+The DHCP server is configured to supply the Vendor Unique Option in the correct VLAN over DHCP format (see "Using option #43" Vendor Specific"" > page 52).

 If a phone configured for VLAN discovery by DHCP fails to discover its VLAN, it will proceed to configure itself from the DHCP within the non-tagged LAN.
-Under these circumstances, Network routing may not be correct.
+Under these circumstances, network routing may not be correct.